yumuk1989/Python_Anesthesia_Simulator/matlab/examples/open_loop_simulation/open_loop_simulation.md

-# MATLAB Script: Python-Based Anesthesia Simulator
+# MATLAB Script: perform an open loop simulation with the Python Anesthesia Simulator

-This script demonstrates how to use a Python-based anesthesia simulator from within MATLAB.
-It sets up the environment, configures patient parameters, defines infusion profiles, runs the simulation, and plots results such as drug concentrations and physiological responses.
+This script demonstrates how to perform an open loop simulation by calling the Python Anesthesia Simulator in MATLAB.

 ---